…

 In an era of rapid technological change, it's wise to think about how flattening JSON can help you stay ahead of the curve.
 Flattened data is inherently easier to integrate into many next-generation platforms, ranging from machine learning pipelines to serverless environments.
 Whether you're preparing your data for AI-driven analytics or streaming it in real-time to cloud-based data lakes, flattened JSON can accelerate processes and reduce complexity.
 You'll also find that flattened structures are more compatible with new tools that come online, reducing the time spent on reworking your data transformation steps.
 By adopting a forward-thinking approach to data flattening, you'll equip your organization with the flexibility needed to adapt to emerging technologies—and do so without overhauling your entire pipeline.

 JavaScript Object Notation (JSON) can be described as a text-oriented standard format based on JavaScript object syntax, used to represent structured data.
+Many tools and platforms allow you to convert json to other formats such as XML, CSV, or YAML, making it highly adaptable for various data workflows.
 It can be used JSON without JavaScript; however, it strongly resembles JavaScript object literal syntax, and a variety of programming languages can read (parse) and produce JSON.

 JSON is used to serialize and transmit structured data via an internet connection.
 This is why JSON is extensively used in APIs and web services, allowing web applications to exchange and retrieve data using the same format.
 JSON can be utilized in conjunction with a variety of advanced programming languages.